Efficient Density Control for 3D Gaussian Splatting: Methods

 \textbf{Position and Shape}: If we consider a Gaussian as a point, the split operation is essentially performed along one dimension.
 Among the three axes of a Gaussian, we use its longest axis as the splitting dimension.
 The split Gaussians are positioned symmetrically on both sides of the original Gaussian’s longest axis.
 To maximize the utilization of the shape information from the original Gaussian, we carefully adjust the shape of the child Gaussians to ensure that the overall shape remains consistent before and after splitting.
 Specifically, the radius along the longest axis of each child Gaussian is halved, while the radii along the other axes are shortened to $85\%$ of their original values.
 This adjustment also helps mitigate the issue of excessively elongated Gaussians.
 Additionally, we set the spacing to the maximum radius of the original Gaussian to prevent overlap (see Figure~\ref{fig:shape}).

-\textbf{Opacity}: The split operation transforms the density distribution of the corresponding region from a single-center to a dual-center distribution (see Figure ~\ref{fig:side_by_side}).
+\textbf{Opacity}: The split operation transforms the density distribution of the corresponding region from a single-center to a dual-center distribution (see Figure~\ref{fig:side_by_side}).
 To reduce the impact of density distribution changes before and after splitting, we lower the opacity of each child Gaussian to $60\%$ of the original Gaussian.
+This also alleviates the opacity bias issue that arises when rendering rays sequentially pass through the two child Gaussians.
 This adjustment could improve the final rendering quality.
-Detailed experimental results can be found in Section ~\ref{subsec:ablation}.
+Experimental results can be found in Section~\ref{subsec:ablation}.

 \textbf{Split Only}: 3DGS uses clone and split to address under-reconstruction and over-reconstruction.
 However, during optimization, the size of Gaussians tends to converge to a value that balances under-reconstruction and over-reconstruction to minimize loss (see Figure~\ref{fig:size}).
-Therefore, we use only the long-axis split as the densification method.
+Therefore, we only use Long-Axis Split as the densification operation.